Rajesh Melaram Rajesh Melaram

 Aidan Meyers Aidan Meyers

-Dr. Melaram Launches Share-IT Seminar
+Dr. Melaram Launches Share-It Seminar Series

 Dr. Melaram launched the Fall 2025 Share-It seminar series hosted by the College of Nursing and Health Sciences Research & Innovation Committee.
 His presentation, "From Teaching to Research - Making Community Impact," highlighted his academic journey from teaching undergraduate biology to advancing public health through research and community engagement.
 Dr. Melaram emphasized how his work is helping to shape the next generation of public health leaders, empowering them to become agents of positive social change within their communities and beyond.